OBVIOUS, BUT OBLIGATORY

 11) Hike Around Zakrzówek & Search for Twardowski’s Cave

 If you’re into quarries and views, well, that’s our kind of audience, and Kraków is your kind of city, because here’s an even better one.
 Just southwest of the centre you’ll find more limestone cliffs and the glimmering deep greenish-blue glass eye of Zakrzówek Quarry.
-Dangerously deep, but oh-so alluring, Zakrzówek is technically off-limits for swimmers at the moment, but the city is in the process of safely developing the area for recreation.
-That shouldn’t deter you however; the rim is a great place for picnicking and grilling, and offers simply amazing views of Wawel Castle.
-Popular with rock climbers, hike around the woods and you might also find creepy Austrian bunkers carved into the cliffs, or even a wacky temple to Elvis Presley.
+Dangerously deep and once the site of frequent accidents, Zakrzówek has recently been developed by the city into a proper urban swimming site, with five large pools connected by floating docks.
+As a result it is more popular and accessible than ever.
+Don't let that deter you, though; the rim is still a great place for hiking, picnicking and grilling, and offers simply amazing views of Wawel Castle.
+Popular with rock climbers, wander around the surrounding park and you might also find creepy Austrian bunkers carved into the cliffs, or even a wacky temple to Elvis Presley.

 This is also the fabled domain of Polish sorcerer ‘Pan Twardowski’, who sold his soul to the devil in exchange for magical powers.
 The legendary occultist used one of the caves in this area as his alchemy workshop, and it’s not difficult to find, or enter...if you dare.